HazyResearch/bootleg/README.md

 Note that Bootleg is *actively under development* and feedback is welcome.
 Submit bugs on the Issues page or feel free to submit your contributions as a pull request.

-**Update 8-25-2021**: We changed our architecture to be a biencoder.
-Our entity textual input still has all the goodness of types and KG relations, but our model now requires less storage space and has improved performance
+**Update 9-25-2021**: We changed our architecture to be a biencoder.
+Our entity textual input still has all the goodness of types and KG relations, but our model now requires less storage space and has improved performance.
+A secret to getting the biencoder to work over the tail was heavy masking of the mention in the context encoder and entity title in the entity encoder.

 **Update 2-15-2021**: We made a major rewrite of the codebase and moved to using Emmental for training--check out the [changelog](CHANGELOG.rst) for details)